AnaMotta223/AnaMotta223/README.md

 ##

-- 🌱 I’m currently learning more about Python, HTML and CSS and also studying Javascript;
+- 🌱 I’m currently studying to become a full-stack developer;
 - 👯 I’m looking to collaborate on different kinds of projects, giving ideas and sharing my knowledge;
-- 💬 Ask me about programming logic, C#, Python, HTML or CSS;
+- 💬 Ask me about C#, Python, HTML or CSS;

 ##